 Which contributes most to a warm tone?

 The real question is how much do they contribute?
 And is the tonal benefits a fair compromise between the lack of string flexibility and additional cost?

 Lastly, we’ll take a quick look at coated strings.
 Coated strings come with a polymer coating of plastic and resin.
 Elixir strings are a brand well-known for their coated strings, however, most major string manufacturers now offer a coated string.

 The coating serves as a barrier between the strings that are normally subject to corrosion from sweat, and added mass from dead skin cells and grime.
-The coating prevents the strings being clogged up and enables them to last longer and retain their tonal qualities.
+The coating prevents the strings from being clogged up and enables them to last longer and retain their tonal qualities.

 However, some claim coated strings are less articulate, to begin with.
 Personally, I think it depends on the application.
 I prefer coated strings on a ‘strummer’ e.g. a dreadnought or larger-bodied guitar, but prefer uncoated if playing with just the fingers.

 Generally, coated strings are more expensive, with some being twice the cost of uncoated strings.
 However, thanks to the coating, the strings tend to last considerably longer.